 Length: 5 days

-Format: Lecture and Lab
+Format: Lecture with Optional Lab Exercises ONLINE ONLY

 This seminar is designed for engineers who need to understand how to design, develop, and test Windows drivers using the WDF Kernel Mode Driver Framework (KMDF) or the WDF User Mode Driver Framework V2 (UMDF V2).

 Students attending this seminar will be assumed to have a good working knowledge of general O/S concepts (user mode versus kernel mode, virtual memory concepts, and concurrency issues) and device concepts (such as buses, interrupts, and registers).
 Previous experience developing device drivers (on any operating system) will definitely be an advantage, but is not required.

 For users who plan to do the self-directed lab assignments: Attendees will need to be able to use Windows and Microsoft’s Visual Studio.
 Working knowledge of the C programming language, and how to read and write to a file using Win32 APIs (CreateFile, ReadFile, WriteFile) are also assumed.